 77% of all Americans can be found staring into a tiny computer and clicking around on apps everyday.
-With that many people using smartphones — and smartphone apps — why not incorporate them into your nonprofit’s digital strategy?
+With that many people using smartphones — and smartphone apps — why not incorporate them into your nonprofit’s digital fundraising?
 There are tons of easy-to-use fundraising apps already out there to help you reach your goals and engage your donors.
 The only question is: Which one should you use?
 Check out our top 11 fundraising apps, with our advice on how to choose the right one for your goals.

 1. Charity Miles